 Safety harnesses inside the stroller wagon keep small riders safe, and step brakes give parents control over the ride.
 This all-purpose hybrid has a cup holder and matching cooler, making it a winner on park trips.

 Best kids red wagon

 Talk about riding in style and comfort!
-The padded seats of this steel framed wagon are comfy and cozy for riders up to 110 lbs.
-That makes it the perfect size for two smaller riders to share, and rubber foam blend tires ensure a smooth ride every time.
+The padded seats of this steel-framed wagon are comfy and cozy for riders up to 110 lbs.
+This makes it the perfect size for two smaller riders to share, and rubber foam blend tires ensure a smooth ride every time.

 The Eco Wagon (check price on Amazon) has a convenient safety brake and is made of hand-washable fabric that’s easy to care for.
 We’ve given this wagon our Best Kids Wagon With Canopy badge.